 The history of Craft Tea

-I was a long haired, big bearded security guard at arguably the best-run music venue in the nation, when a dream job opened up for a giant corporation.
-The work itself wasn’t anything to brag about, but it sent you EVERWHERE.
+I was a long haired, big bearded security guard working at a music venue when a dream job opened up for a giant corporation.
+The work itself wasn’t anything to brag about, but it sent you EVERYWHERE.
 It was too good of an opportunity to let pass, so I buzzed my hair, shaved my Cast Away beard, and joined the machine.

 Before my first trip, my co-workers advised me to collect something on my trips.
 Some collect magnets; others shot glasses.
 I collected musical instruments.
 Only problem?
 I never learned to play a guitar, so how was I expected to pluck a Turkish baglama??
-I decided to experiment with kava-kava - a Polynesian muscle relaxer - nicknamed “the root of happiness.”
-It came recommended to me at a place called Smile Herbshop.
+I decided to experiment with kava-kava - a Polynesian muscle relaxer nicknamed “the root of happiness.”
+It was recommended to me at a place called Smile Herb Shop.

 The effects were there, but the taste was rough.
 My mad scientist method wasn’t helping.
 Sprinkling herbs of all kinds into a large pot of boiling water with no rhyme or reason typically yielded brutal results.
 “It needs honey” was never said… It ALWAYS needed honey.

 Halfway through the year, I found myself at an herb shop in Kuala Lumpur, Malaysia.
 The clerk recommended something more than qualified to join my team of “feel good herbs.”
 This led to my new travel collection: herbs & tea.

 The next few months brought me to India and China, where I bought darjeeling and blooming jasmine teas.
 It wasn’t like the tea back home… This tasted great.
 Here I was jamming to herbs that tasted like a tree with teeth, when this whole time I could’ve been treating my taste buds!